robert/robert.github.com/_posts/2014-12-08-fun-with-your-friends-facebook-sessions.md

 This several kB string of text contains the encrypted auth token that will get you into Steve’s Tinder account.
 Now you just have to throw it onto your phone.
 The coup de grace.

-You turn on Burp Suite’s “Intercept” mode, which will catch HTTP requests and responses for you to inspect and edit before forwarding them on to their destination.
+You turn on Burp Suite’s "Intercept" mode, which will catch HTTP requests and responses for you to inspect and edit before forwarding them on to their destination.
 You return to the Facebook auth screen on your phone, which is still logged into Facebook as you.
-You touch “Authorize”.
+You touch "OK".
 Burp Suite intercepts the HTTP request, but you allow it through unmolested.
 When the response comes back, you pause.

 {% highlight text %}
 HTTP/1.1 200 OK